spack/spack-infrastructure/kubernetes/docs/k8s-intro.md

 of state.
 A controller's actions often have side effects that introduce changes to other, related kinds of state, and which often elicit responses from other controllers in turn.
-Thus, while the action of any one controller is relatively simple to understand, their collective operation routinely involve large, cascading chain-reactions from whose aggregate effects emerge infrastructure automation of considerable sophistication.
+Thus, while the action of any one controller is relatively simple to understand, their collective operation routinely involves large, cascading chain-reactions from whose aggregate effects emerge infrastructure automation of considerable sophistication.